Dataplane Deployment Guide for Databricks

 When prompted, enter the RabbitMQ password:[RABBIT_PASSWORD_TO_BE_PROVIDED]

-Docker Hub Token
+Docker Registry Token

 When prompted, enter the Docker Hub token:[DOCKER_TOKEN_TO_BE_PROVIDED]